 Dog bites and attacks have become sensationalized by our media crazed society.
-We are more aware, which is a very good thing but like anything that has become sensationalized it gives occasion for some people to use the system for their benefit.
+We are more aware, which is a very good thing but like anything that has become sensationalized, it gives occasion for some people to use the system for their benefit.
 I can’t even believe that I’m writing about this but it’s real and we need to pay attention.
-We are living in a litigious culture and it pains me when I see malicious people tormenting dogs for the sake of a law suit.
+We are living in a litigious culture and it pains me when I see malicious people tormenting dogs for the sake of a law suit or for a promising top rating on a reality TV show.

 A couple of weeks ago, I was at a gathering of protesters, protesting puppy mills in southern California.
 In a conversation with a protester, I was surprised to hear that her housemate was trying to incite her dog to bite her, so she could file a lawsuit against her.
 What’s wrong with people?
 The dog would just have to bite a little, not a lot or even just attack without a bite for the person to file a lawsuit.
 She would come into the house with her dog and the housemate would start to act out in ways that were confusing to the dog because previously, she had been very friendly, but now acting in ways that frighten the dog, in her own home.